victoriamccray/mccr/tools/reliability-toolkit/README.md

-# OpenMeasure — Reliability Toolkit
+# OpenMeasure: Reliability Toolkit

-A small web app for computing scale reliability from survey data.
-Upload a CSV, pick your items, get Cronbach's alpha, item diagnostics, and plain-language interpretation.
+OpenMeasure is a small researcher-facing web application for evaluating the internal consistency of survey scales.
+Users can upload a wide-format CSV, select item columns, and receive Cronbach's alpha, item diagnostics, split-half reliability, and plain-language interpretation.

-This is v1 of a planned larger project ("Research Methods Lab"), scoped deliberately narrow: one statistic, done correctly, well-tested, and clearly explained.
+This first release is intentionally narrow: one measurement problem implemented transparently, tested carefully, and documented with its assumptions and limitations.

 ## Quickstart